 The Law (PNDC Law 135) established the Statistical Service Board as the governing body that reports to the presidency.
 The GSS Board consists of a Chairman and five other members all of whom were appointed by the president.
 The Government Statistician is an ex-officio member of the GSS Board.

-Apart from the Head Office there are 10 Regional Offices and over 100 District Offices.
+Apart from the Head Office there are 10 Regional Offices.
 GSS by its mandate has been conducting various censuses, surveys and compiling socio-economic data critical for the management and growth of the country and development of the private sector.Download: